Merriwa (NSW)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Merriwa has 63 active public transport stops, all of which are bus stops.
-These stops are served by 8 different routes that together offer 80 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 376 meters from the nearest stop.
+These stops are served by eight different routes that collectively offer 80 weekly passenger trips.
+The accessibility of these stops is considered good, with residents typically located 376 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport at 86%, while 11% walk.
+On average, there are 1.6 vehicles per dwelling.

-The service frequency averages 11 trips per day across all routes, equating to approximately one weekly trip per individual stop.
+According to the 2021 Census, 16.9% of residents work from home, which may reflect COVID-19 conditions.
+The service frequency averages 11 trips per day across all routes, resulting in approximately one weekly trip per individual stop.

 Frequently Asked Questions - Transport